1Password/scim-examples/beta/README.md

 # Beta deployments

-This folder contains beta versions of 1Password SCIM bridge deployments.
+This folder contains beta versions of 1Password SCIM Bridge deployment examples.

-These deployments _should_ work, but come with no guarantees, and will change in the future.
+These deployment examples _should_ work, but come with no guarantees, and will change in the future.

 > **Note**
 > "Beta" refers solely to the deployment _method_.
-It does not refer to the SCIM bridge software being deployed.
+It does not refer to the 1Password SCIM Bridge software being deployed.

 ## What are "beta" deployment examples?